 Box is a type of cloud storage service that has many features aimed at business and enterprise users, although it offers tiers for individual users too.
 Here are some of the primary features you’ll receive with Box.

 With Box, you will create a dedicated folder on your local hard drive.
-Place any files you want synched with your Box cloud storage account inside this folder, and Box will use your always-on Internet connection to constantly send updated copies of these files to the cloud storage area.
+You can place any files you want synced with your Box cloud storage account inside this folder, and Box will use your always-on Internet connection to constantly send updated copies of these files to the cloud storage area.